Skip to content

 The Hard Creative Turn

 Next comes the hard creative turn in this plan.
-The more I thought about my idea for The Crazy Time Experiment the more it changed.
-I like the idea of blocks to spell out “Crazy Time,” but what if I did something more abstract and with a pattern?
+The more I thought about my idea for this project, the more it changed.
+I like the idea of blocks to spell out a word or set of words.

-I love adding simple shapes to my art.
-Circles, squares and rectangles seem to always make their way into what I’m doing.
-So I thought what if I did a bunch of squares that were similar in pattern but not exact and placed them in a linear fashion on the panel?
+So, I thought what if I did a bunch of squares that were similar in pattern, but not exact and placed them in a linear fashion on the panel?

-The squares would have an abstract design, but be presented in an orderly, linear fashion.
 I saw something on line that was kind of like that.
 The artist had different colored cubes on a plain surface.
 They had used mostly solid colors, but I liked the linear yet abstract feel to it.

 Check them out –in progress– below.
 I’ve just begun to put some color and embellishments on them: